Delve into the 25 most mind-bending, beguiling, or downright beautiful ’70s songs to kick back and light up too. Purple haze, Jesus saves.

-The monolithic Floyd construction, Echoes is undoubtedly one of the greatest songs to get high to, full stop.
+A monolithic construction, Echoes is undoubtedly one of the greatest songs to get high to, full stop.
 This 23-minute rabbit hole is essentially four different songs sewn together by expert surgeons.

-The perfect transitional encapsulation of Pink Floyd moving from their avant-garde roots to their psychedelic conceptual maser works, Echoes is a must.
+The perfect transitional encapsulation of Pink Floyd moving from their avant-garde roots to their psychedelic conceptual masterworks, Echoes is a must.

 10. Talking Heads – Psycho Killer

-While David Byrne decided to leave all imagery of the murder out of Psycho Killer it’s still pretty graphic and assuredly one of the best ’70s songs ever written.
+While Byrne decided to leave all imagery of the murder out of Psycho Killer, it’s still pretty graphic, and assuredly one of the best ’70s songs ever written.

 9. Derek and the Dominos – Layla

-Inspired by Clapton undying love for George Harrison‘s wife Patti Boyd, the emotion is erupting from every note and every word.
+Inspired by Clapton’s undying love for George Harrison’s wife Patti Boyd, the emotion is erupting from every note and every word.

-Trivia note: In the studio version Duane Allman joins Eric Clapton for an iconic double solo between Gibson and Fender.
+Trivia note: in the studio version, Duane Allman joins Clapton for an iconic double solo between Gibson and Fender.